Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 --

 - In some languages, like C++, _all exceptions are unchecked_.
-The compiler does not get involved and it is up to the programmer to make sure their code is reliable. _Java is not one of these languages_.
+The compiler does not get involved, and it is up to the programmer to ensure their code is reliable.

 --